 The Senate’s open data catalogues are grouped together into five categories:

 - Parliamentary activity: Information relating to Plenary Sitting and Permanent Deputation parliamentary activity, Committees and Reporting Bodies, legislative and control parliamentary initiatives (motions and interpellations), official publications, etc.

 - Composition and organisation: Information relating to Senators, Parliamentary Groups, political parties, and Parliamentary Administration.

 - Relations with the general public: Information relating to Senators and citizen participation.

-- Economic information: Financial figures relating to Senate Budgets and their status of implementation.
+- Economic information: Financial figures relating to Senate Budgets, their status of implementation and minor contracts.

 HOW MAY THE DATA BE RE-USED?